UKIAFT Laboratory Guidelines

 - Review of Research and Development in Forensic Science: Other Responses

-Alcohol Technical Defence (ATD) calculations may be required in a number of casework situations involving drinking and driving.
+Alcohol Back calculations may be required in a number of forensic casework situations and are commonly used in drinking and driving cases.

 These guidelines are designed to ensure, where possible, a consistent approach to such casework within the United Kingdom and Republic of Ireland.
 There are potentially many parameters that could be used for such calculations which could produce a different evidential outcome given the same information.
-These guidelines are designed to minimise such potential problems but are not a guide on "how to perform" the calculation.
+The guidelines are designed to minimise potential problems with forensic alcohol calculations; they are not prescriptive instructions on ‘how to perform’ these calculations.